 All firing will be confined to the established limits of fire and impact areas.
 These areas are identified by left and right firing limit markers.
-Under no circumstances will the OIC or other personnel approve the firing of any type of ammunition outside established limits of fire without the approval of the Range Officer.
-Under no circumstances will the OIC or other personnel approve the firing of any type of weapon from firing positions or at targets that are not within the established and approved surface danger zone (SDZ) without the approval of the Range Officer.
+Under no circumstances will anyone approve the firing of any type of ammunition outside established limits.
+Under no circumstances will anyone approve the firing of any type of weapon from firing positions or at targets that are not within the established and approved surface danger zone (SDZ).
 No portion of the surface danger area for a weapon or explosive can intersect or cross the following areas without a deviation from safety criteria as defined in DA Pam 385-63.